January 2019 - CAD/CAM at the Faculté de Montpellier

 Many things have changed since François Duret's seminal thesis on optical impressions, and indeed, the invention of CAD/CAM in dentistry.

 For many years, the image of CAD/CAM was associated with the Cerec system.
 Its primary vocation was to produce chairside ceramic parts for bonding to reconstruct damaged teeth, in whole or in part.
 At the same time, the "Procéra" system in the early 2000s introduced practitioners to laboratory CAD/CAM and new materials.
-Today, CAD/CAM seems ubiquitous: you can't open a professional journal without seeing it "on the front page".
+Today, CAD/CAM seems ubiquitous: you can't open a professional journal without it being "on the front page".
 More and more practitioners are asking themselves: is it time to "switch" to optical impressions?
 Should I integrate CAD/CAM into my practice?
 And how?
 Read the introduction

 The subject is not lacking in ambition in 2018; it has a sort of odor of the past (Fig.1), I would even go so far as to say that it is becoming a "pleonasm", for how can we dissociate dentistry, aesthetics and digital in a modern world?
 Until 1970, all that was associated with dentistry was Art with a capital "A".
 Today, science, with digital technology at its forefront, is making a dramatic entrance, and that's just as well for those who love our profession.
 But that doesn't mean we can't approach it with a certain distance.
 That's what we're going to do with you.
 Article